DataScientist248/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 This code book summarizes the resulting data fields in tidy.txt.

-Identifiers
+IDENTIFIERS

-•	subject - The ID of the test subject
+•	Subject - The ID of the test subject

-•	activity - The type of activity performed when the corresponding measurements were taken
+•	Activity - The type of activity performed when the corresponding measurements were taken

-Measurements
+MEASUREMENTS

 •	tBodyAccMeanX